berkshelf/ridley/README.md

 __NOTE: You do not want to specify an `organization` if you are connecting to an Open Source Chef server.__

-Connections can also be instantiated by a helper function: `Ridley.connection`
+Connections can also be instantiated by a helper function: `Ridley.new`

-    Ridley.connection(
+    Ridley.new(
       server_url: "https://api.opscode.com",
       client_name: "reset",
       client_key: "/Users/reset/.chef/reset.pem",